OoriData/Arkestra/cookbook/browserkit/tabluk/README.md

 * If both fail, use the domain name as title

 An eventual solution would be a browser extension which can access page content regardless of CORS, and can use the user's actual authentication state.

+# Other notes

+favicon generated with https://favicon.iox (from wheel of dharma emoji)